 What are the most interesting comedies movies to watch in the history of cinema?
+Long considered a minor genre, some comedies have become cult, inserted by major film magazines and critics among the must-see movies.
 Before getting to the cinema, let’s see how the genre of comedy was born in ancient theater and literature.

 The word comedy derives from the classical Greek kōmōidía, which is composed of the 2 words feast and song, ode.
 The known origins of the comedy date back to Ancient Greece in some works of Aristotle, such as La Poetica, and Aristophanes.
 In them the Greek authors made irony about the lifestyles and contradictions of Athenian society.

 The theatrical comedies were staged in the cities of ancient Greece to make social and political satire, as is the case in today’s television talk shows.
 Often they were performances on a current affairs conflict, on politicians and on well-known personalities of society, where there were two sides against each other.
 The public could identify and at the same time enjoy themselves.

 The Canadian critic Herman Northrop Frye identified this main conflict of theatrical comedy of ancient Greece in the clash between the young generations and the old generations, between those who do not yet have authority and power and those who he does not want to give up the prestigious role he has won in society.
 The clash was told in amusing tones and paradoxical situations.